-In the convergence of different initiatives, aspirations and challenges of Colombia to maintain leadership in the southern cone in geospatial matters, between the days 27 of July and 4 of August, the Center for Research and Development of Geographic Information - CIAF of the Geographic Institute Agustín Codazzi will develop the Course: Application of the ISO 19152 standard (Land Administration Domain Model) and the use of the INTERLIS language within the framework of Spatial Data Infrastructures.
+In the convergence of different initiatives, aspirations and challenges that Colombia is experiencing to maintain leadership in the southern cone in geospatial matters, between July 27 and August 4, the Center for Research and Development of Geographic Information - CIAF of the Geographical Institute Agustín Codazzi will develop the Course: Application of the ISO 19152 standard (Land Administration Domain Model) and the use of the INTERLIS language in the framework of Spatial Data Infrastructures.

 The justification is more than evident, since the Land Administration is an issue that has taken high priority in many countries, caused by various social, economic and environmental causes.
 The technological boom since the 90 years extends the range of possibilities to offer new and better services on spatial data and property rights, taking advantage of the potential of connectivity mechanisms, spatial databases, computer programs and equipment.
 The pressure for this technological offer and the demand of public and private institutions, is balanced by the use of standards; Within this framework, the 2014 Catastro initiative was created in the 1995 year, and part of its materialization in the ISO 19152 Standard in the 2012 year.